Hallucination Detection and Evaluation of Large Language Model: Introduction

 Hallucinations with AI are part of a growing list of ethical concerns with respect to the LLM model.
 Aside from misleading people with factually inaccurate information and eroding user trust, hallucinations can perpetuate biases or cause other harmful consequences if taken at face value.
 Therefore, detecting and reducing hallucinations precisely becomes a serious problem.
-For this project, our aim is to improve the evaluating framework effectiveness through integration and compare and analyze the performance differences of models of different scales in the hallucination detection task using different evaluations and develop effective structure to reduce hallucination.